glondu/belenios/doc/frontend_booth.md

 ### React controlled versus uncontrolled components for input fields

-In React we chose to use [uncontrolled components](https://en.reactjs.org/docs/uncontrolled-components.html) for input fields (instead of controlled components), so that it remains easy (or feasable) to test the frontend vote application using end-to-end tests which control the browser (we use Selenium for this).
+In React we chose to use [uncontrolled components](https://en.reactjs.org/docs/uncontrolled-components.html) for input fields (instead of controlled components), so that it remains easy (or feasable) to test the frontend vote application using end-to-end tests which control the browser.

 ### Extracting translatable strings from Javascript files